 The design is second to none when it comes to outdoor speakers.
 The Go is constructed of plastic that’s thick and sturdy with a mesh covering over the dual drivers and woofers.
-There’s intelligently placed pieces of soft rubber on the bottom of the speaker that lift it a couple of millimeters to allow air to flow freely from the down firing subwoofer.
+There’s intelligently placed pieces of soft rubber on the bottom of the speaker that lift it a couple of millimeters to allow air to flow freely from the down-firing subwoofer.
 While rubber feet might seem like an insignificant build feature, it’s essential to producing clear low-end sound.

 Along the same lines of detail is an integrated mounting cord that wraps around the top of the speaker.
 It can lift off the frame which exposes about 16″ of an ultra-durable cable that can be used to tie it to kayaks, poles, backpacks, pockets or anything else that you want the Go to sit firmly.

-On the bottom is where you will find the micro USB charging port that is covered to protect it against mud, dirt, dust and water.
+On the bottom is where you will find the micro USB charging port that is covered to protect it from mud, dirt, dust, and water.
 The flap that covers the charging port fits perfectly into its home when the speaker is not being charged.
 The front mesh grille can also be removed by pulling on the Fugoo logo to reveal the drivers and bass radiators.
 It’s nice having the ability to remove the grille since it’s designed to be an outdoor speaker.
-You can rinse off the dirt, dust and grime to keep it in a clean condition.
+You can rinse off the dirt, dust, and grime to keep it in a clean condition.
 I can’t think of any other outdoor speaker that has the option to remove the front grille and it’s the little details like this that make it one of the best designed and built outdoor speakers on the market.

 The similarly priced and widely popular UE WONDERBOOM lacks the ability to remove its outer covering, which means dirt and grime can build up over time and reduce the lifespan.
 For anyone who truly buys these speakers to use outdoors should strongly consider that as a downside to the WONDERBOOM.

-On top of the speaker grille is where you’ll find controls for volume, track control and play/pause.
+On top of the speaker, grille is where you’ll find controls for volume, track control, and play/pause.
 It’s a build that seems basic, but upon closer inspection is where you see how Fugoo paid attention to the finest details.

-- 10 hour battery life at 50% volume
+- 10-hour battery life at 50% volume

 - Dual drivers 52mm